elidub/equiv-neural-rendering/blogpost.md

 The following section demonstrates the practical application of our pipeline for data production, by demonstrating how to use blender to generate new training data containing roto-translations.

 #### 3.1.1  Demonstration: populating datasets for the ISO(3)-group using Blender
 Similar to Dupont et al., we perform experiments on the [ShapeNet Core](https://shapenet.org/download/shapenetcore)-Chairs benchmark.
 It is worth noting that the objects included in the ShapeNetCore dataset are already normalized and consistently aligned.
 However, the subsequent pipeline can be adapted to accommodate any 3D-object data that is processable by Blender.
-Here follows a brief demonstration of how data can be constructed using Blender 3.5.1.
+The notebook report contains a brief demonstration of how data can be constructed using Blender 3.5.1.